 The neighborhood is home to about 3,488 residents.
 Rogers Park includes not just residences, but several restaurants, bars, coffee shops, and parks located either within the neighborhood or adjacent to it.

 Lake Otis and nearby Jacobson and Carlson Park provide recreational opportunities for Rogers Park homeowners.
 Most of the lake's shoreline is privately owned, but public access is available through Carlson Park.
 Stocked with rainbow trout, Lake Otis is open for fishing, canoeing, and the use of inflatables.

 Geographically, Anchorage lies on a strip of coastal lowland that reaches to the lower alpine slopes of the Chugach Mountains.
 The city's western-most point juts out into Cook Inlet, forming two arms: Turnagain Arm to the south and Knik Arm to the west and north.
 While the Chugach Mountains to the east form a barricade to further development, they do not form the boundary of the city limits, which extend well beyond them to the east of Inner Lake George.

 Many of Anchorage's most affluent neighborhoods and expensive residential properties lie to the south of downtown Anchorage, some of them along the arms of the inlet.
 Waterfront homes with scenic lakes, stately pines, and mountain views are some coveted features these communities have to offer.
-Additionally, proximity to main thoroughfares enable these residents to easily access downtown Anchorage or pursue a route to enjoy many of the outdoor opportunities for within the city and surrounding area, including skiing, hiking, kayaking, biking, and more.
+Additionally, proximity to main thoroughfares enables these residents to easily access downtown Anchorage or pursue a route to enjoy many of the outdoor opportunities within the city and surrounding area, including skiing, hiking, kayaking, biking, and more.